 Assemble the pizza

-- Spoon the tomato sauce onto the pizza base and spread it out with the back of a spoon.
-Sprinkle over the grated mozzarella
+- Evenly spread the tomato sauce over the pizza base using the back of a spoon.

 **Nutritional data disclaimer**